Flexible constraint satisfiability and a problem in semigroup theory: Variety membership for the semigroup

 The five element semigroup ${\bf A}_2$ has presentation $\langle a,b\mid aba=a, bab=b, aa=0, bb=b\rangle$, and with an identity element adjoined is denoted ${\bf A}_2^1$.
-This is a completely 0-simple monoid lying outside of the block diagonal completely 0-simple monoid of Corollary \ref{cor:orthodoxlike}; moreover it lies in the variety of any finite completely 0-simple monoid that is not block diagonal.
-In a subsequent article \cite{jaczha} it will be shown that $\mathcal{V}({\bf B}_2^1)$ is not finitely based within the pseudovariety $\mathcal{V}({\bf A}_2^1)$, and that Lemma \ref{lem:is3col} fails to extend to include $\mathcal{V}({\bf A}_2^1)$.
-So the methods of the present article do not directly shed any light on the complexity of deciding membership in $\mathcal{V}({\bf A}_2^1)$.
-Thus the following problem is of immediate interest. \begin{problem} Can membership in the pseudovariety $\mathcal{V}({\bf A}_2^1)$ be decided in polynomial time? \end{problem} We wish to make some observations relating to Problem \ref{problem:A21}.
-Recall that a finite algebra ${\bf A}$ of finite signature $\mathscr{L}$, the \emph{equational complexity function} $\beta_{\bf A}:\mathbb{N}\to\mathbb{N}$ is defined by $\beta_{\bf A}(n)=1$ if all $\mathscr{L}$-algebras of size $n$ lie in the variety of ${\bf A}$ and otherwise $\beta_{\bf A}(n)$ is defined to be the maximum over all $n$-element $\mathscr{L}$-algebras ${\bf B}$ not in the variety of ${\bf A}$, of the smallest equation satisfied by ${\bf A}$ and failing on ${\bf B}$.
+This is a completely 0-simple monoid lying outside of the class of block diagonal completely 0-simple monoids of Corollary \ref{cor:orthodoxlike}; moreover it lies in the variety of any finite completely 0-simple monoid that is not block diagonal.
+In an article~\cite{jaczha} written subsequently to the present one (but appearing before it), it was shown that $\mathsf{V}_{\rm fin}({\bf B}_2^1)$ is not finitely based within the pseudovariety $\mathsf{V}_{\rm fin}({\bf A}_2^1)$, and that Lemma \ref{lem:is3col} fails to extend to include $\mathsf{V}_{\rm fin}({\bf A}_2^1)$.
+So the methods of the present article do not directly shed any light on the complexity of deciding membership in $\mathsf{V}_{\rm fin}({\bf A}_2^1)$.
+Thus the following problem is of immediate interest. \begin{problem} Can membership in the pseudovariety $\mathsf{V}_{\rm fin}({\bf A}_2^1)$ be decided in polynomial time? \end{problem} We wish to make some observations relating to Problem \ref{problem:A21}.
+Recall from McNulty, Szekely and Willard~\cite{MSW} that for a finite algebra ${\bf A}$ of finite signature $\mathscr{S}$, the \emph{equational complexity function} $\beta_{\bf A}:\mathbb{N}\to\mathbb{N}$ is defined by $\beta_{\bf A}(n)=1$ if all $\mathscr{S}$-algebras of size $n$ lie in the variety of ${\bf A}$ and otherwise $\beta_{\bf A}(n)$ is defined to be the maximum, over all $n$-element $\mathscr{S}$-algebras ${\bf B}$ not in the variety of ${\bf A}$, of the smallest equation satisfied by ${\bf A}$ and failing on~${\bf B}$.
 (The precise definition of $\beta_{\bf A}$ depends on the precise definition of ``size'' of an equation, but any sensible will suffice for the following observation.)
 If ${\bf A}$ has a finite basis for its equations, then $\beta_{\bf A}$ is bounded, and the possible converse to this statement remains an important unsolved problem which is known to be equivalent to a well-known open problem of Eilenberg and Sch\"utzenberger \cite{ES}; see \cite{MSW} for a detailed discussion.
 To date there are very few algebras ${\bf A}$ for which $\beta_{\bf A}$ is known not to bounded by a polynomial.
 We wish to observe that ${\bf A}_2^1$ either has non-polynomial bounded equational complexity, or has co-\texttt{NP}-easy membership problem (with respect to many-one reductions), or possibly both.
-The idea is on page 247 of Jackson and McNulty \cite{jacmcn}: if the equational complexity of ${\bf A}_2^1$ is bounded by a polynomial $p(n)$, then given a finite semigroup ${\bf B}$ not in the variety of ${\bf A}_2^1$, we may guess an equation $u\approx v$ of length at most $p(|B|)$ that is true on ${\bf A}_2^1$, as well as an assignment of its variables into ${\bf B}$ witnessing its failure on ${\bf B}$.
-This certificate for non-membership in the variety of ${\bf A}_2^1$ may be verified in deterministic polynomial time using \cite[Lemma 8]{kli} to verify that $u\approx v$ holds on ${\bf A}_2^1$ (as well as the easy check that the witnessing assignment into ${\bf B}$ does yield failure of $u\approx v$ on ${\bf B}$).
-We believe this provides reasonable evidence that membership in the pseudovariety of ${\bf A}_2^1$ is not \texttt{NP}-hard with respect to polynomial time many-one reductions.
+The idea is on page 247 of Jackson and McNulty~\cite{jacmcn}: if the equational complexity of ${\bf A}_2^1$ is bounded by a polynomial $p(n)$, then given a finite semigroup ${\bf B}$ not in the variety of ${\bf A}_2^1$, we may guess an equation $u\approx v$ of length at most $p(|B|)$ that is true on ${\bf A}_2^1$, as well as an assignment of its variables into ${\bf B}$ witnessing its failure on ${\bf B}$.
+This certificate for non-membership in the variety of ${\bf A}_2^1$ may be verified in deterministic polynomial time using the algorithm of Seif and Szab\'o~\cite[Theorem~4.7]{seisza} or Klima~\cite[Lemma 8]{kli} to verify that $u\approx v$ holds on ${\bf A}_2^1$ (as well as the easy check that the witnessing assignment into ${\bf B}$ does yield failure of $u\approx v$ on ${\bf B}$).
+We believe this provides reasonable evidence that the membership in the pseudovariety of~${\bf A}_2^1$ is not \texttt{NP}-hard with respect to polynomial time many-one reductions.